 - Distilled white vinegar

-2. Sprinkle Baking Soda
+2. Coat with Baking Soda

-3. Spray Vinegar On the Sink
+3. Spray with Vinegar

 Quick Tip

-4. Rinse and Dry the Sink
+4. Rinse and Dry

-5. Remove Stains (Optional)
+5. Spot Treat Stains (Optional)

-6. Buff Sink
+6. Buff for Shine

-How to Clean Hard Water Stains On a Stainless Steel Sink
+How to Clean Hard Water Stains on a Stainless Steel Sink

 - Time: 15 minutes